-Induction cooktops provide faster and more energy-efficient results because they distribute the heat directly to your cookware instead of to a burner, which then heats up your pot or pan.
+Induction cooktops provide faster and more energy-efficient results because they distribute the heat directly to your cookware, instead of to a burner that then heats up your pot or pan.
 The heating element or burner on an induction cooktop is an electromagnet, and when a magnetic metal such as your cookware is on it, it creates an electric current, which results in heat.
-This allows heat to be directly transferred to the cookware and its contents, rather than through an electric coil.
+This allows heat to be directly transferred to the cookware and its contents.

 Pros & Cons of Induction Cooking

 There are numerous benefits to this type of technology, but one great advantage is how quickly it heats up food and water in your cooking vessels.
-With an electric stove, for example, the electric coil must first heat up, and heat is transferred to the pot.
-With induction cooktops, you don't have to heat up any coil; the heat is directly transferred to the pot.
-This also makes these cooktops much more energy-efficient.
+With an electric stove, for example, the electric coil must first heat up, and heat is then transferred to the pot.
+With induction cooktops, you don't have to heat up any coil – the heat is directly transferred to the pot.
+This makes these cooktops much more energy-efficient compared to its gas and electric counterparts.
 Furthermore, this allows you to quickly adjust the temperature of the element without waiting for the coil to heat up or cool down.

 Induction cooktops require special cookware.
 To use this advanced technology, you must be able to create an electronic current for the cooking vessel to heat up.
 Induction cooktops only work with cookware made with magnetic materials, such as stainless steel or cast iron.
 To ensure your cookware works on the cooktop, you can perform a magnet test.
 If a magnet sticks to the bottom of your cooking vessel, it's most likely to work well with your induction cooktop.
 If a magnet does not stick, you may need to invest in new cookware made from different material in order to use the cooktop.